winksaville/baremetal-hi/README.md

 ninja
 ninja run
 ```
-Again, to exit from QEMU type (ctrl-a) then the letter 'x'

 For unix Makefile you can use the run target which doesn't work for ninja
 ```
 mkdir build-cmake-make